-Knowing more about Wheezing facts includes requirement proper diagnosis and treatment.
+Knowing more about wheezing facts includes requirement proper diagnosis and treatment.
 Doctors could prescribe anti-inflammatory or quick-acting medications or both depending upon your condition.
-Anti-inflammatory drugs are prescribed when there is excess of mucus and inflammation in the small airways.
+Anti-inflammatory drugs are prescribed when there is excess mucous and inflammation in the small airways.
 Inhalers are quite common anti-inflammatory medication and children are generally given syrups to relieve the inflammation.
 Quick-acting medications include breathing tubes or bronchodilators.
-These help relax the muscles which encircle the breathing tubes in your lungs.
+It helps relax the muscles which encircle the breathing tubes in your lungs.
 Home remedies can also aid in relieving the effects of wheezing.

 Home remedies include keeping the house atmosphere humid and warm (cold & dry weather can worsen wheezing).
 Some supplements and natural herbs can also alleviate the symptoms of a wheeze but consulting a doctor before doing so would be a good idea.
 If there are severe symptoms like non-stop coughing for more than an hour, severe shortness of breath even after using an inhaler, coughing grey or green phlegm or even blood, rush to the doctor immediately.

-Few of the major points under Wheezing facts are that the major setback of wheezing is that it can have serious underlying conditions which have to be treated to avoid further complications.
-If there are symptoms of COPD or chronic asthma, individuals need long term treatment.
-Short term illnesses with wheeze usually disappear when a person gets well.
-Though it is difficult to completely avoid the allergens or allergy triggers around you, it would help if you can take preventive measures (like covering your nose during spring/autumn) for yourself and for you kids.
-It is advisable that you don’t discontinue the prescribed medicines without the consent of your doctor as it can lead to damaging relapses.
+A few of the major points under wheezing facts are that the major setback of wheezing is that it can have serious underlying conditions that have to be treated to avoid further complications.
+If there are symptoms of COPD or chronic asthma, individuals need long-term treatment.
+Short-term illnesses with wheeze usually disappear when a person gets well.
+Though it is difficult to completely avoid the allergens or allergy triggers around you, it would help if you can take preventive measures (like covering your nose during spring/autumn) for yourself and for your kids.
+It is advisable that you don’t discontinue the prescribed medicines without the consent of your doctor, as it can lead to damaging relapses.
 Following the doctor’s prescribed medication along with the home remedies would help keep wheezing under check and improve your symptoms.
-Keep reading about more Wheezing facts to deal with it.
+Keep reading about more wheezing facts to deal with it.